aidankeighron/educational-website/_posts/2025-04-09-Syllabus-To-CSV.md

 This is the foundation of getting the syllabus file from the user and preparing it for conversion.

-In the next step, we’ll send this FormData to an OCR or AI model for parsing and response.
+In the next step, we’ll send this FormData to an OCR model for parsing and response.

 ## Convert upload to PDF